aantonelli94/aantonelli94.github.io/_pages/about.md

 My expertise is in analytical relativity and gravitational-wave source modelling, but I also like to work with data.
 I am interested in the black-hole astrophysics and cosmology that we can learn from gravitational-wave observations.
 Part of my work is devoted to develop statistical tools to maximise the scientific return from such observations.

-In this page you can find more about my research by browsing through [the dedicated page](https://aantonelli94.github.io/research/) or my [publications](https://aantonelli94.github.io/publications/).
+In this page you can find more about my research by browsing through [the dedicated page](https://aantonelli94.github.io/research/){: .btn--research} or my [publications](https://aantonelli94.github.io/publications/){: .btn--research}.

 -------------

 ### Where am/was I?

-Currently I am a *postdoctoral fellow* in Emanuele Berti's group at Johns Hopkins University, where I regularly interact with bright students and colleagues.
+Currently I am a *postdoctoral fellow* in [Emanuele Berti](https://pages.jh.edu/eberti2/)'s group at Johns Hopkins University, where I regularly interact with bright students and colleagues.
 If not at work, you can probably find me hiking in some nearby mountains.

-I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of Alessandra Buonanno.
+I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of [Alessandra Buonanno](https://en.wikipedia.org/wiki/Alessandra_Buonanno).
 There I have spent 4 wonderful years, and met many friends and current collaborators.
-I have also thoroughly enjoyed the beautiful lakes around Golm!
+I have also thoroughly enjoyed the beautiful lakes around Golm.

 Before that I was a master student at the University of Oxford, a BSc student at King's College London, and a student at the Liceo Classico in Perugia, perked in the wonderful hills of Umbria.